 The main appeal of this town are the beaches with Coledale and Sharky’s edged by fascinating rock platforms and dotted with small rock pools… and of course the great camping area, Coledale Beach Camping Reserve.

-Sitting at the northern edge of Wollongong and still dwarfed by the dramatic Illawarra Escarpment, Bulli’s main streets of colonial buildings face out onto quiet beaches and the blue waters of the beautiful ocean.
+Sitting at the northern edge of Wollongong and still dwarfed by the dramatic Illawarra Escarpment, Bulli’s main street of colonial buildings faces out onto quiet beaches and the blue waters of the beautiful ocean.

 Like most of the little towns on this coast, Bulli also grew from a coal town.

 Originally nicknamed ‘Black Diamonds’ it began its life in the 1860s and for history buffs, its stories of coal miners, mining tragedies and underground heroism can be seen at the Bulli Black Diamond Museum Heritage Centre in the heritage-listed Bulli Railway Station, built in 1887.

 Some of the best-kept secrets on this coast are its beautiful beaches and quaint villages with Sandon Point, Thirroul (where DH Lawrence lived during his time in Australia) and pretty Austinmer attracting surfing fanatics from all over the world.
 There are 17 patrolled beaches in this vicinity, and I could easily go into a description of each but like Austinmer they are all beautiful with lovely little coastal communities full of boutique shops, rock pools, and parks attracting tourists all year round!

 Wollongong, just a few kilometres down the road and often referred to as the ‘Gong’ by the locals, is NSW’s third-largest city with the best of everything on offer – including a world-renowned university.